Karthik1235/LBPH/README.md

 # face-recognition-using-lbph

-This project I've done as part of my own interest.

 Technology used: Python, Opencv, LBPH, viola jones face detection classifier

 To perform LBPH I've created a module lbph.py which contains the functions required to perform lbph.